canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/deploying-storageos-on-kubernetes/deploying-storageos-on-kubernetes.md

 ```

 ## Install StorageOS
+Duration: 10

-To configure StorageOS we can use the YAML from the StorageOS docs, for this to work you will require your cluster policy to allow privileged.
+To configure StorageOS we can use the YAML from the StorageOS docs.
+For this to work you will require your cluster policy to allow privileged.

 ```
 apiVersion: "storageos.com/v1"